mjenior/promptpal/README.md

 Additionally, you have a keen eye for aesthetics and user experience, enabling you to work effectively with artists and designers to achieve a cohesive vision.
 You stay up to date with industry trends and innovations, and you understand the importance of community engagement, monetization strategies, and post-launch support.

 As an expert, you are equipped to provide insights, solve complex challenges, and offer guidance on building successful games that resonate with players and stand out in the competitive gaming market.
-'''

-game_dev = CreateAgent(role=new_role)
 ```

-If a very simple role description is provided such as "You are an Expert Game Developer", it will be automatically refined for improved guidance.

 ### Identify Code Snippets